cristianglezm/EvoGarden/Planning.md

     -   **`insectBehavior`**: Governs insect AI and its interaction with flowers.
         -   **Dormancy**: The `processInsectTick` function now checks the `currentTemperature` from the context.
 If it is below a certain threshold (`INSECT_DORMANCY_TEMP`), the function returns immediately, causing the insect to skip its turn and effectively become dormant.
+        -   **Toxicity/Healing Interaction**: When an insect lands on a flower, it checks the flower's `toxicityRate`.
+If the rate is negative (healing), the insect's lifespan is extended.
+If the rate is above a positive threshold (toxic/carnivorous), the insect's lifespan is reduced.
+Otherwise, the insect damages the flower as normal.
         -   **Lifecycle**: Insects have a limited `lifespan`.
 Each tick, it decrements.
 If it reaches zero, the insect dies and is replaced by a nutrient.
         -   **AI**: Uses the `flowerQtree` to find the nearest flower and moves towards it, with a degree of randomness to prevent unnatural swarming.
         -   **Pollination**: If it is carrying pollen and lands on a *different*, mature flower, it triggers a sexual reproduction event.